Sasol : S.Africa, Mozambique state energy firms to increase shareholding in gas pipeline | MarketScreener

 single source of gas to the South African market," ENH Chief

-Executive Estêvão Pale said in the statement.
+Executive Estêvão Pale said.

 ($1 = 14.1412 rand)